 Growing Up in L.A.
 During the Reign of the Night Stalker

 Sure, the region was rife with the usual side effects of rapid growth: sprawl, traffic, and maybe a few too many strip malls.
-But by the mid-1980s, “the Valley,” or the 260-square-mile swath of land stretching from the Simi Hills on the west to the Verdugo Mountains on the east, had not only carved out a place for itself in the geographical identity of Southern California, but it was starting to develop a personality and appeal of its own, too.
+But by the mid-1980s, “the Valley,” or the 260-square-mile swath of land stretching from the Simi Hills on the west to the Verdugo Mountains on the east, had not only carved out a place for itself in the geographical identity of Southern California, but had begun to develop a personality and appeal of its own, too.

 This appeal was enough to motivate my parents to put down roots in Canoga Park (or what would become West Hills a few years later).
 They purchased a four-bedroom, 2.5-bathroom stucco home built on what had been a fully functioning orange grove just a few years before.
 Now it was a cul-de-sac of about 20 or so well-appointed homes.